vishesh-learn/mu-sybscit-core-java-practicals/README.md

-# mu-sybscit-core-java-practicals

-Hello everyone, I am a former student of Mumbai University college, India.
-In my Second Year of BSc IT, I experienced that how difficult is to find practicals of my syllabus, so I decided to make them easily accessible.
-This is my first repository in this goal and will be making more for each subject.
+# Mumbai University SYBScIT Core Java Practicals

-This repository is made in hope to help students of Mumbai University (and associated colleges).
+Welcome to the Mumbai University SYBScIT Core Java Practicals repository!
+This repository is created to help students of Mumbai University and its associated colleges find practicals for their Core Java course.

-Java version used: jdk1.8.0_231
-I know this is an old version, but as per the syllabus, this version is recommended.
+As a former student of Mumbai University, I understand how difficult it can be to find practicals for the syllabus.
+This repository aims to make it easier for students to access Core Java practicals.

+Please note that the Java version used in this repository is `jdk1.8.0_231`.
+While this may be an older version, it is the version recommended by the syllabus.

-* Currently, the repo does not contain AWT based practicals.
+Currently, this repository does not contain any AWT-based practicals.